vmware/terraform-provider-avi/website/docs/r/avi_alertscriptconfig.html.markdown

 The following arguments are supported:

 * `name` - (Required) A user-friendly name of the script.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `action_script` - (Optional) User defined alert action script.
 Please refer to kb.avinetworks.com for more information.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
-Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `timeout` - (Optional) Controlscript excution timeout.
 Field introduced in 22.1.6.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.

 ### Timeouts